nazavilla/digital-clock/README.md

 # digital-clock

-Live clock programmed using HTML, CSS and Javascript.
+Digital clock programmed using HTML, CSS and Javascript.
 Also styled using the framework NES.css